fb pixel

 • Use knotted (two or three knots) dental floss to work the item loose.
 You may have to experiment with the size of the knots and how close together they should be.

-Complete Dental Care in Cheltenham!
+Complete Dental Emergency Care in Cheltenham!

 We are located at 36 Chesterville Road in Cheltenham.